 Mike: Do not get off that f***ing bike

-It is amazing that I, in my last year of official bike racing, continued to obsess over a 2.6-mile climb averaged 12 percent and kicked up to 22 percent in places.
+It is amazing that I, in my last year of official bike racing, obsessed over a 2.6-mile climb averaged twelve percent and kicked up to 22 percent in places.
 It climbs something like 1400 feet in one mile.
 This hill has given me the stiff arm each time I visited.
 Mike’s version of cheerleading was similar to what I probably would have texted him under similar circumstances.

 For 2018 the start was rerouted.
-In years past the Tour of the Catskills opened with a winding warm-up into long shallow climbing.
-Riders would immediately get spread out.
+In years past the Tour of the Catskills opened with a winding warm-up into a long shallow climb.
+Riders immediately spread out.
 This year Dieter, event coordinator, tapped into his past Battenkill route planning and changed things up.
-The ride started in the parking lot behind Last Chance Antiques and Cafe, turned on Main Street and began a screaming start for the opening twenty miles into Prattsville where we would commence climbing.
+The ride started in the parking lot behind Last Chance Antiques and Cafe, turned left onto Main Street and began a screaming start for the opening twenty miles into Prattsville where we would commence climbing.
 But first we had to get there.

-For the entirety from Tannersville to Prattsville, the 72-mile riders had the luxury of being led out by a police car.
-In years gone by I have hitched onto the back of the front pace line down 23A.
+In its entirety from Tannersville to Prattsville the 72-mile riders had the luxury of being led out by a police cruiser.
+In years gone by I hitched onto the back of the front pace line down 23A.
 Often it was too much effort to pull through after having chased back on.
-This year I insisted on taking a few pulls since I was with the front.
+This year I insisted on taking a few pulls since I was at the front.
 Amidst intermittent showers kicking up spray I decided to take the front a couple times and actually lead the Tour of the Catskills.
-I chuckled to myself, “I wasn’t supposed to be here!” like I thought once during the Trexlertown Derby.
+I chuckled to myself, “I am not supposed to be here!” like I thought during the Trexlertown Derby.
 Like me, many riders stayed on and the large bunch roared into Prattsville - twenty miles in - in well under an hour.
 We were twenty miles closer to Devil’s Kitchen.

 With the heavy rains over the last few weeks, the Catskill regions' big and small waterfalls have come to life.
 Very rarely did a moment pass without the sound of rushing water.
 It trickled down the center of the road.
 It bisected the road in waves.
 Water bubbled in drainage ditches.
 But in dramatic fashion it crossed beneath roadways or doused the road from higher elevation.
 Water was everywhere.
 The sun had come out and the humidity hung in the air.
 I stayed on top of hydration with the Untapped Ginger Mapleaid.
 I selected it because of its elevated sodium levels.